WestGrid/ubcSummerSchool2018/1-program.md

 - *Chapel* (full-day)
 - *Scientific visualization with ParaView* (full-day, could shorten)

-Wolfgang Richter (to be confirmed)
+Wolfgang Richter (tentative), or Ata Roudgar?
 - a database workshop
+  - Feb-09: aiming to have the latest MySQL and Postgres service on Cedar by the end of February

-Posssible other topics
+Other possible topics
 - something on DH on CC hardware
   - tap Even Thornberry, the new GIS librarian at UBC
 - genomics on CC hardware
   - GenAP portal? (better fit for CC audience?)
   - GSC?
   - using Galaxy on Cedar?
-- HPC Python
+- HPC Python on CC hardware
+- Jupyter notebooks (on CC instances) and scientific computing in Python
 - other high-level programming languages (MATLAB, Julia)
 - hybrid programming with MPI+OpenMP
-- GPU programming with CUDA and OpenACC
+- GPU programming with CUDA and/or OpenACC
-- Jupyter notebooks and scientific computing in Python
 - CC cloud
 - Hadoop, Spark, data science
 - OpenMP, MPI (probably not since we'll have Chapel)